Word on the eat

 There’s a whole world of food waiting to be discovered in Phnom Penh’s vast and eclectic restaurant scene, which caters to almost every taste imaginable.
 We guarantee you’ll never be short of options.

 At most restaurants, the country’s favourite beer Angkor will be on offer.
-Brewed with the soft spring water from the mountains of Sihanoukville coupled with the finest ingredients sourced from around the world, this quality lager has earned the brand numerous Gold Awards from Monde Selection, making it a source of national pride.
+This quality lager has earned the brand numerous Gold Awards from Monde Selection, making it a source of national pride.

 While the FCC has a great happy hour – two for one from 5 to 7pm – there are other main contenders along Riverside to drop by for a drink and a nibble.
 KWest Restaurant, on the ground floor of the Amanjaya Pancam Suites Hotel, crafts Khmer and Western food, although they are best known for their pepper-coated sirloin steak and pork chops in a creamy mustard sauce.

-Those looking for a more original meal should consider Dine in the Dark (St. 19), where visitors – you guessed it – attempt to feast in a pitch black room.
+Those looking for a more original meal should consider Dine in the Dark (St. 19), where visitors attempt to feast in a pitch black room.
 A fun and surprising dining experience for both vegetarians and meat eaters.

 While it labels itself a “cafe and shop”, The Providore (Sothearos Blvd) serves some of the best wines in town, especially at their regular tasting events.
 Hard to find cheeses are available at this Australian cafe to take home, or to pair with your wine and enjoyed at one of their outdoor tables.
 Drop in earlier for some breakfast – Eggs Benedict can be found here – or a gourmet sandwich.